 All operating companies are required to hedge their foreign exchange exposure related to transactions against their functional currency.
-Based on a cost/benefit analysis the Group decided to discontinue applying hedge accounting for all operating segments except for the Tea segment as of 2016.
-The impact on the 2018 net profit is €1.6 million (2017: -€1.1 million).
+Based on a cost/benefit analysis the Group decided to discontinue applying hedge accounting as of 2016 for all operating segments except for the Tea segment.